fleschutz/bulletproof-backups/docs/FAQs.md

 <details><summary>Why not use a cloud backup only?</summary>

 In a real disaster the internet is the first thing that doesn't work and afterward it's the last thing that will be up and running.
-In the meantime (which may last days/weeks/months) your backup is out of reach.
+In the meantime your backup is out of reach (for days or even for weeks).
 </details>